GhostX0X/Football-Match-Statistics/README.md

 Table: Displays the match statistics table, league standings, and the winner of the match.

 # Required Changes
--Does not updates the wins,loss and draw columns.
+- Does not updates the wins,loss and draw columns.
--Winner is not displayed Correctly.
+- Winner is not displayed Correctly.

 # Contributing
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are welcome!